 That said: Symptoms are symptoms, and no matter what’s most likely to be causing them, you should get them checked out by a doctor.

-Download or order your free copy of the Prostate Cancer Patient Guide now with COVID-19 Appendix.
+Download or order your free copy of the Prostate Cancer Patient Guide.